firstdraft/guides/deploying-to-heroku.md

        end
        ```

     - If you made any changes to your `Gemfile`, then `bundle install` commit the changes to `master`.

+   This step was likely already done for you, depending on which project you're working on.

- 1. Run the command:
+ 1. To create our deployment target on Heroku, run the command:

      ```
      heroku create your-app-name-production --remote=production